jlyden/tournament/Readme.md

 # Project: Tournament Database  - jennifer lyden

 ## Synopsis
--Sets up a system (with a Python module and PostgreSQL database) to run a tournament.
+- Sets up a system (with a Python module and PostgreSQL database) to run a tournament.
 Built using Udacity starter code for Full Stack Nanodegree program.
 - Developed from basic starter code provided by Udacity.

 ## Required Libraries and Dependencies